|Best Overall||YETI Tundra 45||SEE IT||

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 Not long ago, the best fishing coolers were all the same: plastic, unreliable, and cheap.
 Today, coolers come in many colors and last for years, but cost a lot more money.
 The trade off for the price is improved durability and ice retention that make them worth every penny.
 With so many great coolers on the market, how do you separate the good from the great?
 I lined up the best fishing coolers and put them through a series of tests to see which models came out on top.
 Here are my top picks.

-- Best Small Fishing Cooler: Reliable Fishing Products Kill Bag
+- Best Small Size: Reliable Fishing Products Kill Bag

-- Best Fishing Cooler with Rod Holders: Engle 30 Drybox/Cooler
+- Best with Rod Holders: Engle 30 Drybox/Cooler

 - Weight: 23 pounds